hdesai17/chemoproteogenomics/README.md

 `./GenerateDB.sh [sample name]` or `sh GenerateDB.sh [sample name]`

+The arguments are sample name (no spaces) followed by TRUE or FALSE if generating all combination of variants.

 #### Outputs

 In the Custom_Databases folder, there are variations of FASTA databases: